Activities in Morocco for tourists

 Kasbah Glaoui, Telouet

 This amazing relic conjures up images of horse-mounted Arab and Berber warriors riding through plains of Telouet.
-It is truly inspiring and well worth a visit.
+It is truly inspiring and well

 International Arts Festival, Asilah